Bone metastases in advanced prostate cancer: Management

 The management of bone metastases in men with advanced prostate cancer is reviewed here.
 Treatment can include treatments directed specifically against the cancer-involving bone, osteoclast inhibition to prevent complications from osseous involvement, and systemic therapy directed against the cancer.

 The clinical presentation and evaluation of bone metastases and the overall approach to the management of men with advanced prostate cancer are discussed separately.
-(See "Overview of the epidemiology, clinical presentation, diagnosis, and management of adult patients with bone metastasis" and "Bone metastases in advanced prostate cancer: Clinical manifestations and diagnosis" and "Overview of the treatment of disseminated prostate cancer".)
+(See "Overview of the epidemiology, clinical presentation, diagnosis, and management of adult patients with bone metastasis" and "Bone metastases in advanced prostate cancer: Clinical manifestations and diagnosis" and "Overview of the treatment of disseminated castration-sensitive prostate cancer".)

 TREATMENT OF PATIENTS WITH SYMPTOMATIC BONE METASTASES